 The legal use of frequencies in Norway is regulated by the Fribruksforskriften - which frequencies are allowed for wireless network usage is specifically covered by chapter 4, section 11.
 Opening up for the use of 6 GHz in Norway requires changes to this regulation.

-The answer to this is pretty simple: No. Really, don't hold your breath.
-Answers from Norwegian authorities so far indicate that it is fairly uncertain when and whether the 6 GHz band will be made available for Wi-Fi in Norway.
-Then CE certified access points and clients need to hit the markets before the technology can actually be put to use.
+The answer to this is pretty simple: No. Anticipation is all good, but don't hold your breath while you wait.
+When and whether the 6 GHz band will be made available for Wi-Fi in Norway is still uncertain.
+And then CE certified access points and clients need to hit the markets before the technology can actually be put to use.
 All of this will take a long time.

 Wi-Fi 6 without the e is however available and storming ahead in Norway, so there is no need to wait for that!

 Our vendor Zyxel tells us that they are ready to support 6e for devices targeting the Norwegian market when and if authorities approve it for usage.
 However, you should not expect products that are on the market today to be able to communicate on 6 GHz later.

 Eye Networks is monitoring the development of 6e legislation and availability and will share updates from authorities and vendors as they become available.